 All babies and children in the Netherlands can have injections (vaccinations) against diphtheria, whooping cough, tetanus, polio, Haemophilus influenzae type b (Hib), pneumococcal disease, mumps, measles, rubella, meningococcal ACWY, hepatitis B and HPV.
 These are infectious diseases that can make your baby very ill and be harmful to your baby's health.
 Doctors and hospitals cannot always treat these infectious diseases properly.
-Starting in 2024, a vaccine will be offered against the rotavirus.
-This is not an injection; it is a vaccine to drink.
+As of 2024, a vaccine is available against the rotavirus.
+This is not an injection; it is a vaccine administered through droplets in the mouth.